Oskar Erbslöh: Work

 In 1905 Erbslöh was named Ballonführer of the Niederrheinischer Verein für Luftschifffahrt (Lower Rhine Airship Club), which had been founded in 1902.
 In 1906 he won first prizes in several national ballooning races.
 On 30 September 1906, at the first Gordon Bennett Cup, Erbslöh took ninth place along with Hugo von Abercron in the balloon Düsseldorf.
 On 15 September 1907, Erbslöh won the international race of the Fédération Aéronautique Internationale, for which he received not only the winner's trophy but a golden plaque from Fédération founder Prince Roland Bonaparte, which helped him to greater international fame.

 On October 21, 1907, at the second Gordon Bennett Cup in St. Louis, Erbslöh and his companion Henry Helm Clayton won first place, traveling 1403.55 kilometers over 40 hours in his balloon Pomerania.

 In 1908 Erbslöh turned from ballooning to motorized air sports.
 Under his chairmanship was founded the Rheinisch-Westfälische Motorluftschiff-Gesellschaft, whose purpose was the construction of powered airships.
-In 1909, the company built an airship hangar 20 acres of land leased from the town of Leichlingen.
+In 1909, the company built an airship hangar on 20 acres of land leased from the town of Leichlingen.
 Simultaneously with the construction of the hangar began the construction of the airship Erbslöh.

 Also in 1909, Erbslöh piloted the balloon Berlin in a 30-hour voyage over the Alps.
 He reached an altitude of 18,000 feet and experienced an average temperature of -12 F.

 On 13 July 1910, Erbslöh died in the crash of the Erbslöh, when the benzine tank of its gasoline-powered engine exploded at an altitude of 480 meters over Pattscheid.
 The airship had recently been refitted for passenger service.
 Erbslöh's death came only one day after the death of his friend, British aviation pioneer Charles Rolls.

 The New York Times reported in July 1910 that at Oskar's funeral his own father had had a stroke and died, but this contradicts the family company's own statement (in 1914) that the elder Erbslöh had in fact died ten months afterward.